ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 * Dual NSX-T Manager clusters - Each site has its own NSX-T Manager cluster that is deployed automatically, which is independent of each other.
 In NSX-T, it doesn't exist a concept equivalent to Cross-vCenter NSX-V.
 * Active NSX-T data plane - All site ingress and egress traffic traverses through the single edge cluster that is deployed in that site automatically.
 * No stretched L2 capability - The stretching of layer 2 NSX-T overlay segments across sites cannot be done.
 * Single edge gateway - Each virtual data center uses an active-standby edge gateway for external access to the public network or the services network.
-This gateway includes features such as NAT, IPSec VPN, and load balancing.
+This gateway includes features such as NAT, IPsec VPN, and load balancing.
 * Single edge cluster Tier-0 gateway for workloads - The automation deploys a single NSX-T edge cluster, consisting of a pair of edge appliances, hosting an active/standby Tier-0 gateway for use by the workload VMs.
 These VMs provide connection between the overlay and underlay networks.
 For more information, see [Single-site - single-tenant](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-single-site-st) and [Single-site - multitenant](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-single-site-mt ).
 * Single-zone NFS storage - vSphere data stores that use {{site.data.keyword.cloud_notm}} file storage of different IOPs ratings are available and deployed automatically. {{site.data.keyword.cloud_notm}} file storage can be accessed only from hosts in the same site as the vSphere hosts.
 For more information, see [Shared File-level storage across hosts](/docs/vmwaresolutions?topic=vmwaresolutions-design_physicalinfrastructure#design_physicalinfrastructure-shared-storage).
 * Single-zone vSAN™ - The vCenter Server instance can be ordered with VMware vSAN and it uses disks in the vSphere hosts as a consolidated data store.